selvakn/lora-app-server/docs/content/install/config.md

 * `$HOME/.config/lora-app-server/lora-app-server.toml`
 * `/etc/lora-app-server/lora-app-server.toml`

-To lead configuration from a different location, use the `--config` flag.
+To load configuration from a different location, use the `--config` flag.

 To generate a new configuration file `lora-app-server.toml`, execute the following command: